RichardAth/Projects/BigIntCalculator/readme.txt

    which correlates much more closely with time required than the 'Size' does.
    The 'time' column gives the time required for each factorisation to one- hundredth of a second.

-   The YAFU command controls factorisation using YAFU:

-   YAFU ON   Turns on factorisation using YAFU (and turns Msieve off) YAFU OFF  Turns off factorisation using YAFU (revert to built-in ECM and SIQS) YAFU PATH Displays path used when starting YAFU YAFU LOG  Displays path & file name for YAFU output file YAFU PLAN <name>
-             where <name> is NONE, NOECM, LIGHT, NORMAL, or DEEP.
-             These correspond to the -plan options documented in YAFU's docfile.txt file.
-The default is NORMAL.
-This is a convenient way to control the amount of testing using ECM before switching to SIQS or NFS.

-   The MSIEVE command controls factorisation using Msieve:

-   MSIEVE ON    Turns on factorisation using Msieve (and turns YAFU off) MSIEVE OFF   Turns off factorisation using Msieve (revert to built-in ECM and SIQS) MSIEVE PATH  Displays path used when starting Msieve MSIEVE LOG   Displays path & file name for Msieve output file MSIEVE E ON  Turns on -e option in Msieve; perform 'deep' ECM MSIEVE E OFF Turns off -e option in Msieve
-   MSIEVE N ON  Turns on -n option in Msieve; use NFS instead of SIQS MSIEVE N OFF Turns off -n option in Msieve